Team

 Pia joined OnPoint in 2016 as an Outreach Case Manager.
 In 2020, she became OnPoint NYC’s Director of Syringe Access and Program Innovation, playing both leadership and direct service roles in the launch and operation of the first two Overdose Prevention Centers in the United States.
 In 2024, Pia became the Director of Overdose Prevention, directing OPC services and all internal and external training related to overdose and drug-involved medical emergency intervention.
 Pia currently lives in Washington Heights, proudly serving the neighborhood her father and grandfather grew up in.

-Brittney holds a B.A. in Psychology from Manhattan College and has lived expertise.
+Brittney holds a B.A. in Psychology from Manhattan College, is currently pursuing an M.S. in Industrial/Organizational Psychology, and brings lived expertise to her leadership.

 As Associate Director of Mental Health at OnPoint NYC, Samantha oversees low-threshold individual and group mental health counseling services.
 Her goals are to continue to reduce barriers to therapy and approach service delivery creatively.